 A brain injury can have debilitating and lifelong effects on one’s life and future.
 A brain injury may lead to cognitive impairments, which could prove detrimental to an individual’s ability to maintain relationships with loved ones, keep a stable job, and function in general.

 In some cases, a brain injury may be the result of another’s negligence.
-If you have suffered such an injury, it is in your best interests to contact the brain injury attorneys at the Anastopoulo Law Firm for help with your case.
+If you have suffered such an injury, it is in your best interests to contact the South Carolina brain injury attorneys at Anastopoulo Law Firm for help with your case.
 We can help you fight for the compensation you are owed.

 Understanding Traumatic Brain Injuries